South Korea: Thousands protest for and against Yoon's arrest – DW – 01/05/2025

 A legal struggle ensues

-Behind the scenes of discontent on the streets, authorities from both sides are attempting to legally strong-arm their opponents.
+Behind the scenes of discontent on the streets, authorities on both sides are attempting to legally strong-arm their opponents.

-The Corruption Investigation Office for High-Ranking Officials, which leads Yoon's criminal investigation, has asked acting President Choi Sang-mok to order the presidential security service to comply with the arrest warrant.
+The Corruption Investigation Office for High-Ranking Officials, which is leading Yoon's criminal investigation, has asked acting President Choi Sang-mok to order the presidential security service to comply with the arrest warrant.

 Choi has not commented on the matter.